-In 2018, the Legislature passed CS/CS/SB 622, Chapter 2018-24, (L.O.F.), which repeals the licensure requirements for clinical laboratories that perform testing on specimens derived from within Florida, as well as the \$300 biennial license fee.
+In 2018, the Legislature passed CS/CS/SB 622 (Chapter 2018-24, L.O.F.), which repeals the licensure requirements for clinical laboratories that perform testing on specimens derived from within Florida, as well as the \$300 biennial license fee.
 It also repeals health care risk manager licensure requirements and related licensure fees.
 In addition, the Legislature passed CS/HB 29 (Chapter 2018-7, L.O.F.), which eased professional licensing fees and requirements for certain military members, veterans, and their spouses by creating or expanding fee waivers for certain Department of Business and Professional Regulation and Department of Health licensees and applicants.

-In 2019, the Legislature passed CS/CS/HB 827 (Chapter 2019-086, L.O.F.), which eliminated all fees associated with the qualification of an engineering business, or the certificate of authorization of an engineering business.
+In 2019, the Legislature passed CS/CS/HB 827 (Chapter 2019-086, L.O.F.), which eliminated all fees associated with the qualification of an engineering business and the certificate of authorization for an engineering business.

-In 2020, the Legislature passed CS/CS/HB 731 (Chapter 2020-156, L.O.F.), repealing licensure of multiphasic health testing centers and exempting from clinic licensure federally certified providers, community mental health center-partial hospitalization programs, portable x-ray providers, and rural health clinics.
+In 2020, the Legislature passed CS/CS/HB 731 (Chapter 2020-156, L.O.F.), repealing licensure of multiphasic health testing centers and exempting from clinic licensure all federally certified providers, community mental health center-partial hospitalization programs, portable x-ray providers, and rural health clinics.
 The Legislature also passed CS/HB 1193 (Chapter 2020-160, L.O.F.).
-This bill cited as the "Occupational Freedom and Opportunity Act," deregulated and removed licensure requirements for hair braiders, hair wrappers, body wrappers, nail polishers, makeup artists, and boxing announcers and timekeepers.
+This bill, cited as the "Occupational Freedom and Opportunity Act," deregulated and removed licensure requirements for hair braiders, hair wrappers, body wrappers, nail polishers, makeup artists, and boxing announcers and timekeepers.
 The bill also repealed the licensing requirements and provisions related to licensure of labor organizations and eliminated the additional business license requirements for architects, interior designers, landscape architects, and geologists.

-In 2021, the Legislature passed CS/CS/SB 1966, Chapter 2021-135, L.O.F., repealing the \$4.00 fee all construction contracting certificate holders and registrants must pay to the Department of Business and Professional Regulations at the time of application or renewal to fund projects relating to the building construction industry or continuing education programs offered to persons engaged in the building construction industry in Florida.
+In 2021, the Legislature passed CS/CS/SB 1966 (Chapter 2021-135, L.O.F.), repealing the \$4.00 fee that all construction contracting certificate holders and registrants must pay to the Department of Business and Professional Regulation at the time of application or renewal to fund projects relating to the building construction industry or continuing education programs offered to persons engaged in the building construction industry in Florida.
 The bill also exempted cosmetic manufacturers, with annual gross sales of \$25,000 or less, from the requirement of obtaining a cosmetic manufacturing permit.

-There are 22 professions regulated by the Department of Business and Professional Regulation.
+There are 22 professions regulated by the Department of Business and Professional Regulation, based on the department's 2020-21 Annual Report for the Division of Certified Public Accounting, Division of Professions, Division of Real Estate, and Division of Regulation.
 Cumulatively, there are more than 450 fees associated with the regulation of these professions.
-The fees range from a low of \$5 for a building code fee to a high of \$2,500 for an employee leasing company group license.
-There are 39 types of health care providers regulated by the Agency for Health Care Administration.
+The fees range from a low of \$5 for a building code fee to a high of \$1,500 for an employee leasing company group license.
+There are 40 types of health care providers regulated by the Agency for Health Care Administration.
 Licensure fees vary depending on facility type.

 Most fees are deposited into the Professional Regulation Trust Fund and are subject to an 8 percent General Revenue Service Charge.
 When examinations are administered by an outside source, the examination fees, under some contracts, are paid by the applicant directly to the vendor that conducts the testing.
-Fees charged by the Agency for Health Care Administration are deposited into the Health Care Trust Fund and are subject to the General Revenue Service Charge .
+Fees charged by the Agency for Health Care Administration are deposited into the Health Care Trust Fund and are subject to the General Revenue Service Charge.